-- P1 Centre based child care facilities must not front a state road (as defined under the Roads Act 1993). - P2 Child care facilities must not be located adjacent to or within 100m of a sex service premises or a restricted premises, injecting room, drug clinic or the like. - P3 An electro-magnetic field and radio frequency impacts assessment must be undertaken where the source is within 300m of a proposed child care facility.
+- P1 Child care centres must not front a state road (as defined under the Roads Act 1993). - P2 Child care centres must not be located adjacent to or within 100m of a sex service premises or a restricted premises, injecting room, drug clinic or the like. - P3 An electro-magnetic field and radio frequency impacts assessment must be undertaken where the source is within 300m of the proposed centre.